Skip to primary navigation Skip to content Skip to footer

 International Holocaust Remembrance Day: Nicholas Winton

-“I work on the motto that if something is not impossible, there must be a way to do it.”
-Sir Nicholas Winton By October of 1938, the infamous Munich Agreement had been signed which resulted in the annexation of the Sudetenland, a region in the west of Czechoslovakia, to Germany.
-Later, in 1939 and…
+“I work on the motto that if something is not impossible, there must be a way to do it.” – Sir Nicholas Winton By October of 1938, the infamous Munich Agreement had been signed which resulted in the annexation of the Sudetenland, a region in the west of Czechoslovakia, to Germany.
+Later, in 1939…

-The Czech Republic is a country greatly affected by its socialist past.
+A Look Back – The Czech Republic is a country greatly affected by its socialist past.
 Formerly united with its Slovak neighbour under Czechoslovakia, the two countries experienced 41 years of a one-party communist rule that left behind a deep sense of disillusionment and frustration.
-Although there were continuous attempts at overthrowing this rule, it was not until the…
+Although there were continuous attempts at overthrowing this rule,…